dotnet/designs/accepted/2023/feature-switch-attributes.md

 }
 ```

-This would use the type system to validate that `FeatureSwitch` and `FeatureGuard` are only used with attribute arguments that implement `IFeatureAttribute<T>`.
+This would use the type system to validate that `FeatureCheck` and `FeatureGuard` are only used with attribute arguments that implement `IFeatureAttribute<T>`.

 The use of an interface method for `FeatureName` would require more work for the tooling to retrieve the string, so we would rather encode this in a custom attribute blob.